FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 2. FAQ on cyberlaw - Detailed questions

 2.2 That was thought-provoking how you categorized speech and expression.
-Is that from legal caselaw?
+Is that from caselaw?
+It is different from how other legal scholars have categorized it.

+I cover caselaw too, including how a court addresses these issues, but that is a very different way to view it.
 Legal caselaw is important, and helpful for one type of review and learning.
-But this caselaw starts complex and can loose some people from the start.
+But this caselaw starts at a very complex level and can loose many from the start.

 2.x Your question on a specific area of cyberlaw?